LauraRuis/multimodal_seq2seq_gSCAN/README.md

 </p>
 </details>

-These predictions also contain the attentio weights for the attention over the commands as well as the attention over the world state.
-The .json files with the predictions can be passed to the modes `error_analysis`, and `execute_commands` in the [groundedSCAN repository](https://github.com/LauraRuis/groundedSCAN).
-If we place `situational_1_predict.json` in the folder specified by `--output_directory` of that dataset (for instructions see the README in the groundedSCAN repo under Using the repository -- Execute commands) and we run the following command with that repository:
+The predictions also contain the attention weights over the commands as well as over the world state.
+The .json files with the predictions can be passed to the parameter `--predicted_commands_file` in the modes `error_analysis`, and `execute_commands` in the [groundedSCAN repository](https://github.com/LauraRuis/groundedSCAN).
+We place `situational_1_predict.json` in the folder specified by `--output_directory` of that repo (for instructions see [the README in the groundedSCAN repo](https://github.com/LauraRuis/groundedSCAN#execute-commands)) and we run the following command:

 ```>> python3.7 -m GroundedScan --mode=execute_commands --load_dataset_from=data/demo_dataset/dataset.txt --predicted_commands_file=situational_1_predict.json```

-We created the animated visualizations with attention, like the one for our running example:
+This created the animated visualizations with attention, like the one for our running example:

 ![predicted_ex](https://raw.githubusercontent.com/LauraRuis/multimodal_seq2seq_gSCAN/master/documentation/prediction_example.gif)

 Which is not exactly correct, but we didn't train for that long :).
-The darker the grid cell, the higher the attention to that cell.
-In this example the attention doesn't see to know exactly what to do, but for converged models with correct examples the attention is usually dark on the target object.
+The darker the grid cell, the more the model attends to that cell.
+In this example the attention does not seem very helpful, but for converged models with correct predictions the attention is usually dark on the cell containing the target object.